Dash

 Post-deletion handling described?

-“It may take up to 60 days for data to be completely removed from our backups.”
+“It may take 60 days for data to be completely removed from our backups.”

 Advertising2/4